Takaya-Yamazato/IEICE-CS-edit/src/pages/xplore/EB-Information-for-Authors.md

 **Please note that this is for the authors who submit their manuscripts to IEICE Transactions on Communications (EB) <span style="color: red; ">after February 1st, 2024</span>.<br />
 For those who submit their manuscripts before February 1st, 2024, please refer [here](https://www.ieice.org/eng/shiori/mokuji_cs.html).</span>**

+The contents are subject to change without notification in advance.

 ---

 <a id="the-ieice-transactions-on-communications-the-information-for-authors"></a>